MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 text: HorizonProperty<string>; //The content to display in the text label
 ```
 #### Using a Text Gizmo
-The initial text of a text gizmo can be set in the Property panel.
+The initial text of a text gizmo can be set in the Properties panel.
 Changing the text after that can be done via the `text` [read-write property](#horizon-properties) on the `TextGizmo` class, such as:

 ```ts
 this.entity.as(TextGizmo).text.set('Hello World')
 ```

 !!! note Auto Fit Property
-    The text gizmo has the property **auto fit**, which is only settable in the Property panel.
+    The text gizmo has the property **auto fit**, which is only settable in the Properties panel.
 When it is set to `true`, the font size will change to fit the text.
 This is useful for making signs, for example; but, it can look weird to have all signs using slightly different text sizes.
 You'll have more control of the text, and have more consistency in the world, if you **turn auto fit *off***.

 !!! note Text gizmos contribute to [draw calls](#draw-calls).